 We are hiring a Python developer to help us developing GrimoireLab, our stack for software development analytics.
 We are looking for a smart, high-energy person, with a passion for learning, contributing and collaborating in free, open source projects to work with us in Madrid (Spain) area.

-We offer a 6 month job, with possibilities for a later extension, and a salary range of 25K – 35K € / year.
+We offer a regular job contract, with a salary range of 25K – 35K € / year.

 Commuting at least three days a week is required